 Sierra Nevada Aquatic Research Laboratory

-Two UC Agriculture and Natural Resources Research and Extension Centers, Hopland and Sierra Foothills, as well as Sequoia and Kings Canyon National Park are serving as CHI sites as well.
+Two UC Agriculture and Natural Resources Research and Extension Centers, Hopland and Sierra Foothills, are serving as CHI sites as well.

 CHI data will be made available to policy makers, land managers, scientists, and the general public via a central data portal.

 CHI information will help people forecast likely routes and risks of wildfires, manage populations of endangered plants and at risk wildlife, and manage water resources to protect human and environmental health.